vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

-## Test endpoints
+## Test feed and query endpoints
-Feed 5 documents, using the document-API endpoint in the _feed_ container cluster on 8080/8081:
+Feed 5 documents, using the document-API endpoint in the _feed_ container cluster, here mapped to 8080/8081:
 <pre data-test="exec">
 $ i=0; (for doc in $(ls ../../../album-recommendation/src/test/resources); \
   do \